theparthway/docs/docs/cookbook/DemoApp.md

 ![Layout](./images/layout.png)

 :::note
-We haven't employed Tailwind CSS or any other CSS library, and discussing CSS specifics for the app is outside the scope of this guide.
+We haven't used Tailwind CSS or any other CSS library, and discussing CSS specifics for the app is outside the scope of this guide.
 However, you can find all the CSS code on [demo-app/css](https://github.com/gardenfi/demo-app/blob/main/src/App.css).
 :::

-## Balances Component
+## Balances component

 ```tsx title="/src/Balances.tsx"
 const Balances: React.FC = () => {